-This textbook provides an overview of Middle East politics, primarily for undergraduate students.
-It offers an in-depth look at the forces of stability, change, uncertainty, and progress in the region, while identifying their historical, cultural, political, socioeconomic.
+Aimed at undergraduate-level courses, this brand-new textbook provides an overview of Middle Eastern politics, offering in-depth examination of the forces of stability, change, uncertainty, and progress in the region.

 1. Turmoil and Transition in the Middle East Politics

 2. A Modern History of the Middle East

 4. Nationalists vs Islamists: The Struggle for Power